 Let me say it again: Galileo’s statement is the epoch, i.e. the defining moment, defining physics as we know it.
 Modern physics starts from the realization that we don’t need to know whether F causes ma, or vice versa, or both, or neither; for a wide range of purposes it suffices to know that F equals ma.

 This is what sets modern science apart from medieval science.
 This is what sets physics apart from metaphysics and philosophy.

 Newton went to school on Galileo (literally and figuratively).
-A generation after Galileo, Newton expressed this epochal idea using the well-known phrase "hypotheses non fingo”.
+Seventy five years later, Newton expressed the same idea, explicitly disclaiming causation:

 There is a time and a place to deal with questions of causation, but introductory mechanics definitely isn’t it.
 Anything that blurs the distinction between causation and force sets science back almost 400 years.

 Because equality is symmetric (as discussed in section 4), the equation F=−kx as exactly the same meaning as −kx=F.

 There are many ways of applying Hooke’s law.
 These can be derived from F=−kx using the axiomatic properties of equality, the axiomatic properties of multiplication, and other fundamental mathematical facts.